XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-• Responsive, 24/7 customer support available in multiple languages
+• Responsive and helpful 24/7 customer support

-• User-friendly mobile and web platforms
+• User-friendly mobile and desktop platforms with advanced trading tools

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :